 In part 1, we explored some important concepts about preparation and getting out of an abusive relationship.
-These ideas apply no matter who the abuser is, or their relationship to you.
-This time, we’ll delve into how to begin mentally retraining yourself to put distance between you and the abuser…even if you are not yet out of the direct line of fire due to children or other entanglements.
+These ideas apply no matter who the abuser is, or what their relationship to you.
+This time, we’ll delve into how to begin mentally retraining yourself to put distance between you and the abuser.
+Even if you are not yet out of the direct line of fire due to children or other entanglements.

 We will start with an Aubrey Rant (I think I should trademark that!), specifically for those who have minor children with their abuser.
 There is no law anywhere in the world that requires you to subject yourself to abuse, harassment, or terror in the name of “co-parenting.”